1 x 1 = >10? Combine Talent Pass with Long-term Incentives to Maximize Talent Pool

 Pretium Partners is the Winner of HR Vendors of the Year

-Pretium Partners has been selected as the Best Compensation & Beneﬁts Consultant (Bronze Award) by 《Human Resources Online》in Asia.
+Pretium Partners has been selected as the Best Compensation & Beneﬁts Consultant (Gold Award) by 《Human Resources Online》in Asia.

 Incentive Pay Makes Top US CEOs and CFOs Best Paid in World, According to First-Ever Global 250 Survey